Search

 Course content and structure

-The course consists of introductory lectures and interactive seminars.
-The students will be required to study single cases of decision processes in order to identify factors and characteristics that contribute to political outcomes.
+The course consists of lectures and seminars.
+The student will be required to study single cases of decision processes in order to identify factors and characteristics that contribute to political outcomes.

 Type of Instruction